-But change also requires continuity.
-Our efforts can lead to long-term success only if they are based on compliant behavior.
-It is therefore essential that we comply with the applicable laws at all times and in all areas - both within KUKA Group and in relation to our business partners.
+But change also requires consistency.
+Our efforts can only be substantially successful when they are based on compliant behavior.
+Thus, it is always essential to comply with the applicable laws.
+It is equally important that we live up to our policies and ethical principles both internally within the KUKA group and in connection with our customers and suppliers.